mauricelorenz/francinette/README.md

 # Francinette

+## Fork with support for the new common core where libft bonus functions are mandatory

+## Original part of README:

 ## :exclamation: This repo is long abandoned.
 It's probably way out of date, and does not work on newer systems.
 Please seek other alternatives. :exclamation:

 # Also: write your own tests!!